oracle-livelabs/database/patch-me-if-you-can/02-simple-patching/simple-patching.md

     </details>

 8. Spend some time examining the other log files and subdirectories.

+9. Optionally, you can perform lab 3, *Familiarize with patching*.

 9. Return to the *yellow* terminal 🟨.
 It takes around 20 minutes to patch the database.
 AutoUpgrade prints a message to the console and exists when patching completes.